KatieSylvester/un_data_python/README.md

 <br>

 ## <a name="general-information"></a>General Information
-We were tasked with exploring a database from the United Nations including country's GDP per capita and the percent of the population's internet access.
+The goal of this individual project was to explore data from the United Nations, specifically looking at GDP per capita and the percent of the population's internet access across a ten year timeframe (2004-2014).
 <br>
 <br>